thekompanee/chamber/README.md

 1. Thou shalt be configurable, but use conventions so that configuration isn't necessary
-1. Thou shalt seemlessly work with Heroku or other deployment platforms, where custom settings must be stored in environment variables
+1. Thou shalt seamlessly work with Heroku or other deployment platforms, where custom settings must be stored in environment variables
-1. Thou shalt seemlessly work with Travis CI and other cloud CI platforms
+1. Thou shalt seamlessly work with Travis CI and other cloud CI platforms
 1. Thou shalt not force users to use arcane long_variable_names_just_to_keep_their_settings_organized
 1. Thou shalt not require users keep a separate repo or cloud share sync just to